elmahio/documentation/docs/logging-to-elmah-io-from-aspnet-core.md

 The actions provide a mechanism for hooking into the log process.
 The action registered in the `OnMessage` property is called by elmah.io just before logging a new message to the API.
 Use this action to decorate/enrich your log messages with additional data, like a version number.
 The `OnError` action is called if communication with the elmah.io API failed.
 If this happens, you should log the message to a local log (through Microsoft.Extensions.Logging, Serilog or similar).

+!!! warning
-> Do not log to elmah.io in your `OnError` action, since that could cause an infinite loop in your code.
+    Do not log to elmah.io in your `OnError` action, since that could cause an infinite loop in your code.

 While elmah.io supports [ignore rules](creating-rules-to-perform-actions-on-messages.md#ignore-errors-with-an-http-status-code-of-400) serverside, you may want to filter out errors without even hitting the elmah.io API.
 Using the `OnFilter` function on the options object, filtering is easy: